Invited Choir Ensembles

 • MS/HS - The total program time may not exceed 25 minutes including entrance, exit, and applause.

-• A program with a variety of styles from various eras is suggested.
+• A program with a variety of styles from various eras is highly suggested.

 Need Help?